ICRAR/EAGLE/docs/settings.rst

 UI Modes
 --------

-Ui modes are collections of settings creating seperate workspaces, each designed with a specific use case in mind.
+Ui modes are collections of settings creating separate workspaces, each designed with a specific use case in mind.

 **Minimal** - Designed for student use or when the goal is loading a graph, tweaking its key attributes and executing it through the translator.